wrgr/cppbook/assignments.md

 #### [](#ca045)

-### Core Assignment 45 - Porfolio Check 3
+### Core Assignment 45 - Portfolio Check 3

-To be announced no later than Wednesday this week.
-Will be an updated porfolio, building on what you did last week!
+If you have not started your portfolio, you are required to start from Core Assignment - Portfolio Check 2.
+For this portfolio check continue to build on what you submitted last week by adding the following sections.
+Refer to the portfolio template for guidance.

+#### Section II

+- Mission Statement
+- Hobbies and Interests (at least 2 paragraphs)
+- Goals for the Future (at least 2 paragraphs)
+- Professional Role Model (use Great Discovery as the starting point, at least 1 paragraph)
+- Personal Role Model (use Great Discovery as the starting point, at least 1 paragraph)

+#### Section III

+- Standout factors (use Standout Factor activity as the starting point)
+- School pool activity (use School Pool activity as the starting point)

 #### [](#ca046)